albertosgz/kooomo-code-challenge/README.md

 ```shell
 $ ./vendor/bin/sail up
 ```
-Since the Docker output takes the terminal.
+By default, Docker output takes the terminal.
 Another terminal window is needed.
+Another option is to boot up Sail in detach mode with `-d` parameter.

 ### Database